 I remember the many nights I spent talking to my brother about how I should get into playing basketball.
 I was eight years old.
-Little did I realise that my decision to play basketball would change my life; shape both my on-court skills and my work and life habits, forging core values founded on commitment, brotherhood, passion, servanthood, and integrity.
+Little did I realise that my decision to play basketball would change my life; shaping both my on-court skills, my work and life habits, and forging core values founded on commitment, community, passion, selflessness, and integrity.
+These values have triggered my curiosity to pursue studies in the area of Business.

 I believe obtaining a college scholarship would be hugely beneficial in setting me up academically for the future, both in exposure to high-level professors but also in challenging and real-life academic experiences and interactions.
-I think that attending a US college would be a unique opportunity to push myself and continue to develop basketball skills at a high level as well as being a great platform to then pursue a professional career in basketball.
-I want to use this opportunity to attend a US college to learn as much as possible from the coaching staff and develop my game to then become a valued part of a basketball program.
-I also aspire to attend a college in the US because it offers opportunities to make valuable connections and friendships with people from all around the world.
+I think that attending an elite US college would be a unique opportunity to push myself and continue to develop my basketball at a high level as well as being a great platform to continue my academic ventures at the same time.
+I want to use this opportunity to attend an elite US college to learn as much as possible from the professors and coaching staff, while also developing myself to become a valued part of an academic programme, campus life and basketball programme.
+I also aspire to attend an elite college in the US because it offers opportunities to make valuable connections and friendships with people from all around the world.
+The ability to become part of a fraternity and network that has global reach will position myself for my future career ambitions.

-Mick Downer (Mainland Eagles Academy Head Coach, Former ANBL Coach):
+Mick Downer (Former Mainland Eagles Academy Head Coach, Former ANBL Coach):

 Ben Sheat (Former Mainland Eagles Academy Head Coach & NZ U17 Men Asst.
 Coach):